precice/precice.github.io/pages/docs/dev-docs/dev-naming.md

 Packages on [PyPI](https://pypi.org/user/precice/) are named as follows:

-- `pyprecice`: The `py` implies this is the Python integration.
+- `pyprecice`: The `py` implies this is the Python integration, as is common in the Python world (other examples: [`mpi4py`](https://mpi4py.readthedocs.io/en/stable/mpi4py.html), [`petsc4py`](https://petsc.org/main/petsc4py/reference/petsc4py.html), [`pyMOR`](https://pymor.org/)).
 We don't name it just `precice`, because it does not install preCICE itself.
 That could be a separate package in the future, which could be a dependency of `pyprecice`.
 Still, the package enables `import precice`: a Python version of the preCICE API.
 This is intended, as it is clear this is not the C++ API of preCICE.
 It is also shorter and more intuitive for the user.
 - preCICE tools (names prepended by `precice-`):
   - `precice-config-visualizer`
   - `precice-config-visualizer-gui`
   - `precice-micro-manager` (previously `micro-manager-precice`)
-- preCICE adapters (names prepended by the respective code, the missing dash is not intentional):
+- preCICE adapters (names prepended by the respective code, the missing dash is consistent with the package name used with `import`):
   - `fenicsprecice`
   - `fmiprecice`